Residential Energy Efficiency Programs

 Learn more on our Heat Pump Water Heaters page.

-Rebates are available for qualified installations of heat pump water heaters in replacement of existing electric water heaters.
-Qualified installations require the purchase and installation of a qualified model by an oriented contractor currently participating in the Hot Water Solutions program.
+Rebates are available for qualified installations of heat pump water heaters which replace existing electric storage water heaters.
+Qualified installations require the purchase and installation of a qualified model in accordance with manufacturer specifications.

 Additional Water Heating Energy Saving Suggestions